 Any Baby Can Begins

-In 1992, Any Baby Can of Austin began serving the community after a Texas Department of State Health Services needs assessment determined that a significant population of children with special needs resided in the area.
+In 1992, Any Baby Can of Austin begins serving the community after a Texas Department of State Health Services needs assessment determined that a significant population of children with special needs resided in the area.
 At the time, the annual operating budget was $120,000, we had 3 employees, and served 135 clients each year.

 CEDEN Mergers with Any Baby Can

-On April 1, 2000, CEDEN Family Resource Center and Any Baby Can of Austin merged, forming the organization you know today.
+On April 1, 2000, CEDEN Family Resource Center and Any Baby Can of Austin merge, forming the organization you know today.
 The merger capitalized on the strengths of both organizations to provide a continuum of services to children and families.

 No Estás Solo

-CHAT and Nurse Family Partnership
+CHAT and Nurse-Family Partnership